Get Real About Getting Active

 Set realistic goals and plan how you’ll meet them.

 Keep it real by taking small, sustainable steps.
-For example, a plan to achieve the goal of being active on most days of the week may start with walking 20 minutes a day, 3 days a week and gradually build up to 30 minutes, 5 days a week.
+For example, a plan to achieve the goal of being active on most days of the week may start with walking 20 minutes a day, three days a week, and gradually building up to 30 minutes, five days a week.
 Track your progress with a journal, website or mobile app.

 Share your goals and plan.